asifzubair/cheatsheets/seminars/hua_tang_gwas.md

     - how to do in principled way
         - use GWAS data to assess similarity between the two cohorts (wrt specific trait)
 - model in one population
-    - S_m - chi-squared statistic
+    - Sm - chi-squared statistic
     - test statistics from reference population as a mixture
     - locfdr: posterior
 - borrowing information across ethnicity